b-cubed-eu/documentation/src/content/docs/guides/occurrence-cube.md

 ---
 title: Specification for species occurrence cubes and their production
-description: >
+sidebar:
+  label: Occurrence cube
+  order: 2
+tableOfContents:
+  maxHeadingLevel: 4
+---

 This document presents the specification for “species occurrence cubes”, a format to summarize species occurrence data.
-It also outlines the requirements for software to produce such cubes and how it can be integrated in services provided by the Global Biodiversity Information Facility (GBIF).
+It also outlines the requirements for software to produce such cubes and how it can be integrated in services provided by the [Global Biodiversity Information Facility (GBIF)](https://gbif.org).

-citation: >
+Suggested citation:

-  Desmet P, Oldoni D, Blissett M, Robertson T (2023).
-Specification for species occurrence cubes and their production. <https://docs.b-cubed.eu/occurrence-cube/specification/>
+> Desmet P, Oldoni D, Blissett M, Robertson T (2023).
+Specification for species occurrence cubes and their production. <https://docs.b-cubed.eu/guides/occurrence-cube/>
-permalink: /occurrence-cube/specification/
 ---

 ## Introduction